Tasty Recipes for the Home Cook

 • Garlic—freshly grated garlic to add amazing flavor.

-• Scallion—for oniony flavor and specs of color.
+• Scallion—for an oniony flavor and specs of color.

 Recipe highlights: